 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from AvMed Medicare Circle when your new plan's coverage begins.
 Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled from AvMed Medicare Circle when your new plan's coverage begins.

-Original Medicare without a separate Medicare prescription drug plan.
+If you would like to switch from our plan to: This is what you should do: Original Medicare without a separate Medicare prescription drug plan.
 Send us a written request to disenroll.
 Contact AvMed's Member Engagement Center if you need more information on how to do this.
 You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
 You will be disenrolled from AvMed Medicare Circle when your coverage in Original Medicare begins.